 MADISON, Wis. -- More than 13 years after running to the top of the NCAA career rushing list, former Wisconsin running back Ron Dayne has been chosen to join an elite group.
-On Tuesday, the National Football Foundation announced that Dayne will be immortalized as part of the College Football Hall of Fame Class of 2013 at the 56th National Football Foundation Annual Awards Dinner at the Waldorf Astoria in New York City.
+On Tuesday, the National Football Foundation will formally induct Dayne as part of the College Football Hall of Fame Class of 2013 at the 56th National Football Foundation Annual Awards Dinner at the Waldorf Astoria in New York City.

 "I'm very excited and thrilled to be mentioned with the greatest names in college football history," Dayne said.
 "This is a tremendous honor for me and the university.
 As with everything in my career, I see this as a team honor and something I never could have achieved without my teammates and coaches."